Cost to install pendant lights

 Installing track lights in a room that already has overhead lights is simple because the pro can tap into the existing wires and switches.
 He or she will then need to attach the lights to the ceiling with drywall or stud screws.
 Installing track lighting takes about three hours.

-Cost to install recessed lighting: $175 to $225.
+Cost to install recessed lighting

 Also called "can lights" or "pot lights," recessed lights are placed in the ceiling to provide targeted light in a room.
 They don't jut into the room, as the bottom of the light is flush with the ceiling, so the fixture isn't part of the room's décor.
 Recessed lighting is a complex installation job because the professional must cut the ceiling drywall around each inset can light, and then finish the edges of the cut when done.
+The pro must also install a junction box to power each can light, and if the recessed light is rated non-ic, (non-insulation contact) they'll need to remove some of the ceiling insulation from around the fixture.
+Installation takes about three hours.

-Cost to install holiday lights: $175-$350.
+Cost to install holiday lights

 The biggest cost factors in installing new lighting are the number and types of lighting fixtures you choose and the condition of your home's wiring.

-Number of lights.
+Number of lights

 Some companies charge by the light.
 For recessed lighting, the per-light charge includes the light housing, wiring, lamp and trim, LED bulb, and labor for installation.